EQAR/deqar-docs/docs/institution_data.md

 All [provider identifiers](architecture_data_model.md#provider-identifiers) can be found through the [administrative interface](https://admin.deqar.eu/reference/institutions).

 > **Important:** The public [DEQAR website](https://www.deqar.eu/) does *not* show all providers, but only those organsations for which at least one report is available.
-It is therefore important that you **always search for providers in the [administrative interface](https://admin.deqar.eu/reference/institutions)**, as DEQAR contains records on several hundreds of higher education institutions and some alternative providers for which no reports have been submitted yet.
+It is therefore important that you **always search for providers in the [administrative interface](https://admin.deqar.eu/reference/institutions)**, as DEQAR contains records on several hundreds of higher education institutions and some other providers for which no reports have been submitted yet.

 Reports on existing providers can be submitted directly, providing identifiers in CSV or JSON objects as described under [Submission Object Data Elements: Institution(s)](report_data.md#institutions) or by selecting the provider in the web form.